 The solution?
-A sandwich bread loaf, baked in a sandwich tin (ours is actually silicone) with the addition of a little butter and honey.
-It makes multiple same-sized sandwiches for this hungry adventuring crew, lasts longer before getting stale, and is absolutely delicious!
+The perfect sandwich loaf, baked in a pan with the addition of a little oil and honey.
+It makes multiple, same-sized sandwiches for this adventuring crew, lasts longer before getting stale, and is absolutely delicious!

-I’ve experimented plenty, and have crafted what we now love: a mostly einkorn sourdough sandwich bread loaf with a hint of rustic flavor from the addition of rye flour.
+I’ve experimented plenty, and have crafted what we now love: a sourdough sandwich bread loaf with a hint of rustic flavor if you choose to use a blend of flours (also great with just all-purpose or bread flour too).

 I hope you love this loaf as much as we do and that it fuels your many adventures all year round!